WOMEN RIGHTS ARE HUMAN RIGHTS: Gender-based stereotypes.

 Social degradation of women through gender stereotyping thus translates into a perceived limited capability of women to excel in certain but important sectors of the society.
 First, it discourages girl-child education, thereby denying them right to education.
 Some societies in Nigeria still see education of the girl-child as a waste.
 They believe that no matter the degree a woman has, she will still end up in the kitchen or “the other room”.

 It is also the limiting power behind career excellence of most women.
 It is perceived that women cannot go into career that demands either mental or physical strength.
 Gender stereotyping is the reason why women constitutes 49.5% of primary school teachers and only 26.3% tertiary school teaching staff, according to the 2015 National Bureau of Statistics’ (NBS) report on Women and Men in Nigeria.
 It is the feminisation of the teaching profession!
-But not only the teaching profession as there are only 300 registered members of while as at July 2018, the registered 2097; majority of whom are men.
+But not only the teaching profession as there are only 300 registered members of Association of Professional Women Engineers of Nigeria (APWEN) while as at July 2018, the Council for the Regulation of Engineering in Nigeria (COREN) registered 2097; majority of whom are men.
 This gap also exists in the medical and other science-related fields.

 The consequent of all these gender stereotypes is denial of women rights to education, career freedom, health, marriage, freedom of expression, association, political participation, among others.
 This is not only harmful to guaranteeing women rights but also damaging the dignity of female gender in Nigeria.